- Support Us

 The partnership is made up of English Heritage, Environment Agency, Hawk & Owl Trust, Natural England, RSPB, Somerset County Council and Somerset Wildlife Trust.
-The project also employs six staff who are based at the Avalon Marshes Centre - contact details are email: phone: 01458 860556.
+The project also employs six staff who are based at the Avalon Marshes Centre (contact details below).

 The Avalon Marshes Landscape Partnership is a collaboration of conservation focused organisations working with local people, stakeholders and communities to deliver projects and activities that boost and enhance the wildlife and cultural heritage in the Avalon Marshes.

 Working in partnership to celebrate the landscape, wildlife and cultural heritage of the Avalon Marshes.